 ‘Love exists in presence.’

-I hope that these descriptions will help you gain more awareness of your own behaviours.
+I hope that these descriptions will help you gain more awareness of your own behaviors.
 They are easy to spot in others, especially our partner, but we cannot change others.
 So keep your power and look towards yourself.
-Become the person you wish you were in a relationship with and watch your life flourish.
+Become the person you wish you were in a relationship with and watch your life flourish. best professional photo printer best organic plant-based protein powder best smelling body lotion energy-efficient portable air conditioner nail dipping powder brands professional acrylic nail kits